spryker/spryker-docs/docs/scos/user/features/202204.0/configurable-product-feature-overview.md

 When [importing configurable products](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/special-product-types/configurable-product-import-category/file-details-product-concrete-pre-configuration.csv.html), a developer defines if the configuration is complete for each product.

-If the configuration is complete, on entering the **Product details** page, a customer sees a message that the configuration is complete.
+If the configuration is complete, on the *Product details* page, a customer sees a message that the configuration is complete.
 By default, the message is followed by the first three descriptive attributes set in the configurator.
-Under the attributes, the **Show** and **Hide** buttons allow expanding and collapsing of the remaining attributes, respectively.
-The customer can purchase the product without opening the configurator and selecting parameters if the configuration is complete.
+Under the attributes, the **Show** and **Hide** buttons allow the customer to expand and collapse the remaining attributes to review them.
+The customer can purchase the product without again opening the configurator and selecting parameters, if they determine the configuration is complete.

 ![configurtion-complete-message](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/Features/Configurable+Product+feature+overview/configurtion-complete-message.png)